VirginiaLynne has lived in Waco, Texas for over 20 years and loves telling people why they should move here too!

 Why Drive to See Texas Wildflowers?

-Over the past 25 years of living in Texas, we've enjoyed the annual displays of the flowers planted along the roadsides, a brainchild of Ladybird Johnson, who sought to save money in mowing and protect the natural habitats as well as create a beautiful Spring and Summer display.
+Over the past 25 years of living in Texas, we've enjoyed the annual displays of the flowers planted along the roadsides, a brainchild of Ladybird Johnson, who sought to save money on mowing, protect the natural habitats, and create a beautiful Spring and Summer display.

 Willow City Loop Wildflowers

 One of the best places to view Texas wildflowers is the 13-mile Willow City Loop which goes past hills, creeks, and meadows filled with stunning blankets of flowers of all colors.
 None of my photos does justice to the site and the sheer number of beautiful displays in all directions.

 You'll find the loop off of Highway 16 between Fredericksburg and Llano.
 The loop starts and ends at Highway 16 and is on the left as you come south on Highway 16 from Llano.
 Going north from Fredericksburg, you will see it as Farm Road 1323 off of Highway 16 on the right.
 It is not marked, so you will have to look carefully, but you may see many cars and even some motorcycle groups (the "driving for a look at wildflowers" type of motorcycle groups) heading off in that direction.

 Texas Wildflower Identification

 Best Wildflower Drive

 Every year, our family goes out on a wildflower drive and we were anticipating this year's road trip down to San Antonio since we knew that good rains would probably bring out a great display.
 My husband had checked the wildflower websites to see where to go, but we stumbled upon a wildflower display that went far beyond anything we'd ever seen before in our lives.